jamonserrano/plumber-sass/README.md

 ## Considerations

 ### Precision
 Due to SASS's precision, rounding, and browser text engines it's entirely possible that the rendered text will not sit _exactly_ on the baseline.
-This does not corrupt the grid as the different heights always add up to a whole gridline.
 Following these guidelines will get you closer to pixel perfection:

-* Define grid height in pixels, or as a multiple of the base font height (e.g. 16px or 1rem).
+* Define grid height in pixels, or as a multiple of the base font height.
-* Use an even grid height (e.g. 8px).
-* Use a grid height with many divisors (e.g. 12px).
+* Use a grid height with many divisors.
-* Use font sizes that produce whole numbers when multiplied with the grid height.
+* Use font sizes that produce whole numbers with the grid height.

-> Setting a base font size to 2 grid heights eliminates most inaccuracies.

 ### Varying baseline among fonts in the same family
 Although some weights or styles in the same family can sit on different baselines, it's generally fine to use the one for the regular font.
 If pixel perfection is important, define individual baselines for each font.